This is a sponsored post written by me on behalf of EQ Bank. However, as always, all opinions are my own.

 - Avoid the temptation to spend the money on something else

-And even better, you can earn 2.76% on a one-year GIC with EQ Bank, or a whopping 3.5% on a five-year GIC.
+And even better, you can earn 3.00% on a three-month GIC right now.
 Guaranteed.

 You can open an account with EQ Bank to buy GICs from the comfort of your couch—seriously.
 It’s an online bank, so the entire process is streamlined and simple, and you’ll be able to take advantage of these amazing rates to help boost your savings for your goals.